ivorscott/saas-core/README.md

 #### Aggregators

+- Aggregators poll databases and watch for new events.
+- Aggregators use new event data to update the View Data .
-- Aggregators aggregate state transitions into View Data that Applications use to respond to a user.
+- Aggregators aggregate state transitions into View Data for Applications to retrieve at a later time.

 #### View Data